ShiftLeftSecurity/codepropertygraph/README.md

 ### Method header

-Node types: METHOD, METHOD_PARAMETER_IN, METHOD_PARAMETER_OUT,
-METHOD_RETURN, LOCAL, BLOCK, MODIFIER
+Node types: METHOD, METHOD_PARAMETER_IN, METHOD_RETURN, LOCAL, BLOCK, MODIFIER

 The term *method* is used in object-oriented programming languages to refer to a procedure that is associated with a class.
 We use the term